2023 Best Value Neurobiology & Neurosciences Schools in the Middle Atlantic Region

 Out-of-state tuition fees for undergraduate students at Princeton are $56,010 per year.

 Queens College came in at #7 in this year’s edition of the Best Value Neurobiology & Neurosciences Schools in the Middle Atlantic Region ranking.
-QC is a fairly large public school located in the city of Queens.
+QC is a large public school located in the large city of Queens.

 The average tuition and fees for an out-of-state undergraduate student at QC are $15,488 a year.

-Lafayette College landed the #8 spot in the 2023 rankings for the best value neurobiology and neurosciences programs.
-Located in the large suburb of Easton, Lafayette is a private not-for-profit school with a small student population.
+Lafayette College ranked #8 on this year’s Best Value Neurobiology & Neurosciences Schools in the Middle Atlantic Region list.
+Located in the large suburb of Easton, Lafayette is a private not-for-profit college with a small student population.

-Lycoming College came in at #9 in this year’s edition of the Best Value Neurobiology & Neurosciences Schools in the Middle Atlantic Region ranking.
-Located in the city of Williamsport, Lycoming is a private not-for-profit school with a small student population.
+Lycoming College landed the #9 spot in the 2023 rankings for the best value neurobiology and neurosciences programs.
+Located in the small city of Williamsport, Lycoming is a private not-for-profit school with a small student population.

 Lehigh University came in at #10 in this year’s edition of the Best Value Neurobiology & Neurosciences Schools in the Middle Atlantic Region ranking.
-Lehigh is a moderately-sized private not-for-profit school located in the small city of Bethlehem.
+Lehigh is a moderately-sized private not-for-profit school located in the city of Bethlehem.

 Out-of-state tuition fees for undergraduate students at Lehigh are $57,470 per year.
 The average amount in student loans that neurobiology majors at Lehigh take out is $24,459.